MorganBennetDev/little-language-metro/README.md

 # little-language-metro
 Language model for generating city names.
-Based on [this tutorial](https://huggingface.co/blog/how-to-train).
+Based on [this tutorial](https://huggingface.co/blog/how-to-train) and [this one](https://huggingface.co/docs/transformers/en/tasks/language_modeling).
 City names from this list of [all cities with more than 1,000 people](https://public.opendatasoft.com/explore/dataset/geonames-all-cities-with-a-population-1000/)